Leadership

 District 1

-Serving his first term as a director, Art joined the Ontario Sheep Farmers board in October 2021.
+Art joined the Ontario Sheep Farmers board in October 2021.
 He grew up on a dairy farm, and currently raises a commercial crossbred and registered purebred Dorper and Southdown flock, marketing lambs and replacement breeding stock while growing field crops.
 In between his grassroots farming experiences, Art had a 40-year career in agribusiness, employed at Masterfeeds Inc. for most of that time.
 In his role at Masterfeeds he held senior management roles in provincial sales, marketing, animal nutrition, and national executive management as division general manager.
 He is a graduate of Centralia College of Agricultural Technology – Agri Business Management.

 As an OSF board member, Art is involved in a variety of committees including, animal husbandry, GenOvis technical, governance, Maedi-Visna, convention, and the Ontario Farm Products Marketing Commission Sheep Industry Advisory.